aryasinha0/Workforce_management_system/README.md

 # ManPowerHandling_Gujarat
-This is the project for Man Power Management, part of Coral Innovations Pvt.
-Ltd.
+This is the project for Man Power Management, useful in meter-installation supervision.

 For running the backend project